WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

 ---

-## Task ID: Linkhub
+## Task ID: LinkHub

-#### `Web Application`
+#### `Web Application`, `CRUD`, `UI/UX`, `Frontend Development`

 Mentors: [Apoorva Agrawal](https://github.com/imApoorva36) ([+91 8197404580](https://wa.me/8197404580)), [Mardav Gandhi](https://github.com/marcdhi) ([+91 9033398366](https://wa.me/9033398366))

-Difficulty: `Easy`
+Difficulty: `Easy/Medium`

 ### Description

-Develop a web application called LinkHub that helps NITK students create personalized landing pages to organize and share important academic, club, and social links.
+Develop a web application called `LinkHub` that helps NITK students create personalized landing pages to organize and share important academic, club, and social links.
 This tool can be used for various purposes like sharing links for group projects, showcasing club activities, organizing research work, or preparing for placements.
-Each student will have their own customizable landing page where they can organize their links efficiently.
+Each student will have their own _customizable_ landing page where they can organize their links efficiently.

 Follow the steps below to complete this challenge:

-1. Build a clean, minimal user interface where users can add, edit, and delete links
+1. Build a clean, minimal user interface where users can add, edit, and delete links.
 3. Allow students to customize the appearance of their landing page, including themes and NITK-branded backgrounds (e.g., college colors, logos)
 4. Enable students to categorize their links (e.g., Projects, Clubs, Research, Social Media) and assign custom titles to each link
 5. Ensure that the links open in a new tab when clicked

-Bonus Feature ( Optional ):
+Bonus Feature:

+_Implementing all the bonus features will make the task count as `Medium`, otherwise it will be `Easy`_

 1. Each student's page should have a custom shareable URL, for example, `<your_domain>.vercel.app/username` or `<your_domain>.netlify.app/username`, making it easy to share with others
+2. Drag-and-Drop: Add a drag-and-drop feature that allows students to reorder their links.
+This will make it easier for users to organize and prioritize their most important links by simply dragging them up or down the list.
-2. Searchable Links: Implement a search feature that allows students or visitors to quickly find specific links on the landing page.
+3. Searchable Links: Implement a search feature that allows students or visitors to quickly find specific links on the landing page.

 ### Expected Input and Output Examples: